Apply and Maintain Project Inspector Certification

 - This is a free on-demand course for DSA-certified Project Inspectors (PIs) through NEMIC's LMS.

-- The course requires approximately four to five hours of time.
+- The T24MA course requires approximately four to five hours of time and currently need only be completed once.

-- An explanation of the course and access instructions can be found on the NEMI webpage.
+- Details about the course and instructions can be found on the NEMI webpage.
 (Google Chrome is the preferred browser for this webpage.)

 Classes listed on the DSA’s LMS website or those specifically identified through DSA communications are the only classes sanctioned by DSA.